HomeMadeBots/Home-Temperature-Controller-System/README.md

 ### Modes setting

-* The HTC shall allow the occupier to choose among 4 different operating modes (Low, High, Normal, Holiday).
+* The HTC shall allow the occupier to choose among 4 different operating modes (Low, High, Normal, Homeday).
 * The HTC shall display the mode choosen by the occupier.
 * In "High" mode, the HTC shall regulate the home temperature to the configured targeted "High" temperature.
 * In "Low" mode, the HTC shall regulate the home temperature to the configured targeted "Low" temperature.
-* In "Homeday mode", the HTC shall regulate the home temperature to the targeted temperature (Low or High) depending on the clock as specified on the following timing diagram.
+* In "Homeday" mode, the HTC shall regulate the home temperature to the targeted temperature (Low or High) depending on the clock as specified on the following timing diagram.
 ![homeday timing diagram](http://www.plantuml.com/plantuml/proxy?src=https://raw.github.com/HomeMadeBots/Home-Temperature-Controller-System/master/uml/homeday_timing_diagram.puml)